 A purifying water bottle like the GRAYL Ultralight Water Purifier.
 Drinking tap water in Morocco is a no-no, so this one comes in really handy to avoid having to buy plastic water bottles everywhere (it will save you tons of money in the long run + it’s good for the environment).

-Travel towel – I decided to give travel towels a go last year and WOW!
-I used to think they were some sort of travel gimmick, but they're actually pretty cool.
+Travel towel.
+I decided to give travel towels a try last year and WOW!
+I used to think they were some sort of travel gimmick, but they’re actually pretty cool.
 I used to go around the world carrying a regular one, not realizing how much space it took in my luggage and how long they took to get dry.

 Travel towels are really light, dry up super quickly, and are so thin that they barely take any space in my luggage.
 It took me a few days to get used to the texture, but now I never travel without one (they can also double as blankets when it gets cold in the plane or in a bus).
 I recommend this one from Youphoria.

-If you're still on the planning stages of your Morocco trip, make sure to check out my post on my favorite places to visit in Morocco for inspiration!
+If you’re still on the planning stages of your Morocco trip, here are’s a post on my favorite places to visit in Morocco for inspiration!